Future of Photography

-The Future of Photography – Since its birth and for around 100 years, photography hasn't really changed that much if you think about it.
+The Future of Photography (from September 2007, updated September 2021): Since its birth and for around 100 years, photography hasn't really changed that much if you think about it.
 You had a box with a lens attached which streams light in and records it onto a film plane and now onto a digital sensor.

 The Future of Photography

-In Ye Olde days of film cameras, the only things that changed with regards to technology were the lens quality and the mechanics of the camera itself, the shutter, the exposure system, the speed etc, the recording media (film or emulsion) hasn’t really changed too much over time, especially towards the end, not when you compare it to digital and its rapid advances.
+In Ye Olde days of film cameras, there were few things that changed with regards to technology.
+The main changes came from the lens quality and the mechanics of the camera itself.
+The shutter, the exposure system, the speed etc. Then the recording media (film or emulsion).
+That didn't really change too much over time, especially towards the end.
+Not when you compare it to digital and its rapid advances.

-They tried to miniaturise cameras with the 110 range as well as the appalling Kodak Disk cameras but nothing really caught on or excelled.
+They tried to miniaturise cameras with the 110 range.
+And then there were the appalling Kodak Disk cameras but nothing really caught on or excelled.
 Compare that to mobile camera phones now.

 Things were easy then although I didn't know it at the time.